Phase Coexistence Implications of Violating Newton's Third Law

 Small departures from the reciprocal limit ($0<\Delta\leq 0.15$) continue to result in liquid-gas coexistence with similar (slightly reduced) coexisting densities [see Fig.~\ref{fig:twophase}(a)].
 However, a composition asymmetry between the phases is now generated as shown in Fig.~\ref{fig:twophase}(b).
 For small $\Delta$, it may be permissible to assume that the system remains in a local equilibrium with modified interaction potentials between particle pairs.
 However, a composition distinction between phases in a symmetric mixture would require difference in the modified $LL$ and $GG$ interaction energies.
 As nonreciprocity leaves interactions between like species unaltered, systems with weak nonreciprocal forces cannot be mapped to equilibrium with modified interaction energies.

-An alternative intriguing possibility exists for this weak species segregation in which, for small $\Delta$, rather than mapping the system to an equilibrium system with modified interactions, we consider the effective temperatures of each species to slightly deviate from the bath temperature and with $\left(T_L \neq T_G \right)$~\cite{Note2}.
-The species with the higher effective temperature would be entropically driven to enrich the dilute phase~\cite{Note1}.
+An alternative intriguing possibility exists for this weak species segregation in which, for small $\Delta$, rather than mapping the system to an equilibrium system with modified interactions, we consider the effective temperatures of each species to slightly deviate from the bath temperature and with $\left(T_L \neq T_G \right)$.
+The statistical mechanics of systems with particles in contact with different heat baths is considerably simpler than a full treatment of nonreciprocity.
+In fact, this perspective was found to hold exactly in the limit of small nonreciprocity for certain model systems~\cite{Ivlev2015}.
+However, its general applicability to nonreciprocal systems remains to be determined.

+In scenarios with species of different temperatures, particles with a higher effective temperature are entropically driven to enrich the dilute phase~\cite{Weber2016,Note1}.
+Our simulation results (Fig.~\ref{fig:twophase}) show that particles of species $L$ are biased toward the gaseous phases, suggesting $T_L>T_G$ if this perspective holds.
 However, there is little evidence to suggest that $T_L > T_G$ as the self diffusion of $G$ is always greater than that of $L$ [see Fig.~\ref{fig:clustering}(b)].
-Attempting to define the effective temperature with a Stokes-Einstein relation (i.e.,~$k_BT_{L/G} = D^{\rm self}_{L/G}\zeta^{\rm eff}$ where $\zeta^{\rm eff}$ is an effective translational drag coefficient assumed to be identical for each species) would lead to the interpretation that $T_G > T_L (> T)$.
-We thus conclude that even for the small values of nonreciprocity examined here, effective equilibrium and effective temperature ideas are not sufficient to describe the observed phase behavior.
+Attempting to define the effective temperature with a Stokes-Einstein relation (i.e.,~$k_BT_{L/G} = D^{\rm self}_{L/G}\zeta^{\rm eff}$, where $\zeta^{\rm eff}$ is an effective translational drag coefficient, assumed to be identical for each species) would lead to the interpretation that $T_G > T_L (> T)$.
+We, thus, conclude that even for the small values of nonreciprocity examined here, effective equilibrium and effective temperature ideas are not sufficient to describe the observed phase behavior.

+Increasing the nonreciprocity beyond $\Delta > 0.15$ results in a multitude of states, depending on the overall volume fraction.
+For a broad range of intermediate densities $\left(0.15 < \phi < 0.35\right)$, the system is globally homogeneous (i.e., there is no phase separation).
+This broad region of intermediate densities at which no phase transitions occur $\left (0.15 < \phi < 0.35\right )$ is not the only region of homogeneity.
+For $\Delta \ge 0.2$, we indeed find the system to be homogeneous at the lowest concentration ($\phi = 0.005$) shown in the phase diagram presented in Fig.~\ref{fig:phasediagram}(b), while systems with $\Delta < 0.2$ are phase separated.
+It is interesting that even at these low concentrations, the system state remains $\Delta$ dependent.
+In the low density limit as $\phi \rightarrow 0$ this $\Delta$ dependence must vanish, as interactions become negligible and the system is indistinguishable from an ideal gas with temperature $k_BT$.